Houston Uninsured/Underinsured Motorist Claims Attorney

 Uninsured and Underinsured Motorist Claims

 Uninsured motorist insurance coverage is insurance coverage that you purchase to protect yourself and your family against drivers who have no insurance.
 If you do not have a significant amount of it, you are exposed to unnecessary risk.
-Uninsured motorist insurance coverage kicks in to cover losses from a car accident that you can prove are caused by another’s negligence when the negligent tortfeasor has no insurance at all.
+Uninsured motorist insurance coverage kicks in to cover losses from an accident that you can prove are caused by another’s negligence when the negligent tortfeasor has no insurance at all.
 In order to recover under your uninsured motorist insurance policy, you must prove that an uninsured motorist caused you damages by his/her negligence and that he/she had no liability insurance to cover it.
 Furthermore you must prove the amount of those damages.
-As a result, it is very important that you retain an experienced uninsured motorist claim lawyer to represent you in these claims.
-At Simmons and Fletcher, P.C., our car accident lawyers are experienced in these kind of claims and we are here to help you.
+As a result, it is very important that you retain an experienced uninsured motorist accident lawyer to represent you in these claims.

 Underinsured Motorist Coverage (UIM)